5ac85815 833f 49b3 b9f1 bb8f15939a00 valley of flowers vof kent pawar hiker on the valley of flowers trail

 2022-06-24

-I was talking about the Valley of Flowers trek with our Slope Manager, Gourab Nandy.
-Gourab is one of our most charismatic slope managers.
-You may have met him; he’s hard to miss!
+I was talking about the Valley of Flowers Trek with our Slope Manager, Gourab Nandy.
+Gourab is one of our most charismatic slope managers—you may have met him; he’s hard to miss!

-low-preview-Click on the image to view the VideoClick on the image to view the Video
+Click on the image to view the Video

-│So what is the best time to visit the Valley of Flowers?
+So what is the best time to visit the Valley of Flowers?

 So, what about Valley of Flowers in July?